famousj/the-little-hooner/hooner.md

 **A:** No answer,

-Because the parameter `l` must be a list.
+Because the argument `l` must be a list.

 **Q:** What would be the result if you called `+is-lat l`
 where